felvin-search/gpt-repository-loader/README.md

 * `-i`, `--ignore`: Additional file paths or patterns to ignore.
 You can specify multiple paths or patterns.
 * `--include-js-ts-config`: Include JavaScript and TypeScript config files (which are ignored by default).
 * `-l`, `--list`: List all files with their token counts.
+* `--filter-content`: Use a lightweight LLM to filter out irrelevant content (requires a local LLM model).
+* `--model-path`: Path to the LLM model file for content filtering (optional, defaults to LLAMA_MODEL_PATH environment variable).
+* `--ignore-tests`: Ignore test files and directories.

 ### Examples
 ```bash